 What are the things that you might not exactly need to know, but would be incredibly helpful to know when making the decision to move abroad?
 For example, how can you best fit in among the locals?
 How will you adjust to a different international lifestyle?
-Moving abroad to a new country is, of course, a big decision, and sometimes we may overlook the little things.
+Moving overseas to a new country is, of course, a big decision, and sometimes we may overlook the little things.
 Here are some points to clue you in!

 The first and most important point is to take your time adjusting.
 You’re not going to feel comfortable immediately, and you might even feel a little homesick in the beginning.
 It’s only natural!
 Just remind yourself that you’re in an adjustment period, and take some time to observe.